Office: Stone Hall 212

-The UM GIS & T Certificate Committee is happy to announce that the 2016 MontanaView Remote Sensing Scholarship winners are Ms. Rachel Powers, Systems Ecology, project titled "Using NAIP Imagery to Assess Riparian Ecosystem Succession Following Fire Disturbance on the North Fork of the Flathead River"; and Mr. Nicholas Kline, Geography, project titled: "Socio-economic Reorganization in Response to Climate Change: A GIS Application in Vietnam's Mekong Delta".
-The 2016 Zurring\MAGIP GIS Scholarship winner is Mr. Philip W. Williams, Forestry, project titled: "Autonomous Aerial Systems For Wildfire Management In Montana".
-Congratulations to Rachel, Nick, and Philip!
+The UM GIS & T Certificate Committee is happy to announce that the 2016 MontanaView Remote Sensing Scholarship winners are Rachel Powers, Systems Ecology, for her project "Using NAIP Imagery to Assess Riparian Ecosystem Succession Following Fire Disturbance on the North Fork of the Flathead River" and Nicholas Kline, Geography, for his project "Socio-economic Reorganization in Response to Climate Change: A GIS Application in Vietnam's Mekong Delta".
+The 2016 Zurring\MAGIP GIS Scholarship winner is Philip W. Williams, Forestry, for his project "Autonomous Aerial Systems For Wildfire Management In Montana".

 The 60-year celebration of UM Geography (on 4-28) was a great event with fine refreshments, slideshow, and a brief program on our history with highlights of faculty and student awards.
 The Liquid Galaxy turned out to be a major attraction!
 Nice to see our students, staff and faculty, administrators and Friends of Geography mix and mingle, chat and laugh.

-Verena Henners received the first place award for a Web Map / Application presented at the Montana Association of Geographic Information Professionals 2016 Intermountain GIS Conference in Great Falls.
+Verena Henners received the 1st Place Award for a Web Map / Application presented at the Montana Association of Geographic Information Professionals 2016 Intermountain GIS Conference in Great Falls.
 Verena is a student in GIS classes instructed by Lecturers Kevin McManigal and Kyle Balke.
 Her awarded app is an Esri Storymap about recent refugees to Europe.

-Congratulations to Dr. David Shively for receiving the 2016 the Excellence in Teaching across the Curriculum Award of the College of Humanities & Sciences.
+Dr. David Shively received the 2016 Excellence in Teaching Across the Curriculum Award of the College of Humanities & Sciences.
 The award recognizes full-time, tenure line faculty who offer superior teaching at both the upper (300+) and lower (100-200) levels of the curriculum.
 Student advising and mentoring (especially at the undergraduate level), and accessibility to students beyond the norm is highly valued as well.
 The award will be presented by the H&S Advisory Board at the Fourth Annual Humanities & Sciences Dialogue event on Thursday, April 14, 7 pm, Interdisciplinary Science Building Room 110.
 Students and alumni are invited to attend.

 Lecturer Kevin McManigal has secured a grant extension from Panthera, the world’s premiere big cat conservation organization.
 He and his students are working on creating a set of 10 topographic maps of the Manas National Park in India.
 The paper sheets will be the highest-resolution maps ever created of the park and will help define and secure vital ground for the tigers.
 Recently, the first version of the maps were used in a very successful Ranger training in India (see pictures below).